- Course type: Concentration.

 - show ability to articulate and discuss musicological issues in their discipline in a critical, reflective, and purposeful manner, both within the music community and in the public sphere

 Each student is assigned a main supervisor from the Academy's faculty.
-The supervisor provides individual advising and feed-back regarding the student's goals, and core issues / questions set down in the student's master project description.
+The supervisor provides individual advising and feedback regarding the student's goals, and core issues/questions set down in the student's Master's project description.

 Course structure and recommended scope of instruction are further outlined (under Organisation) in the programme curriculum.

-Students are registered automatically for instruction/supervision and assessment in the course, in accordance with the study progress requirements set out in the individual programme plan.
+Students have registered automatically for instruction/supervision and assessment in the course, in accordance with the study progress requirements set out in the individual programme plan.